Centril/rfcs/text/0000-default-field-values.md

 ### Dynamic semantics

-Given a well-formed expression `τ` according to the form aforementioned, the operational semantics is the same as the semantics of an expression `path { new_fields }` with `new_fields = fields ∪ default_fields` where:
+Given a well-formed expression `τ` according to the aforementioned form, the operational semantics is the same as the semantics of an expression `path { new_fields }` with `new_fields = fields ∪ default_fields` where: